 - 1. Immunizations - a.
 University-required immunizations for ALL students: - i.
 2 MMR: measles, mumps, and rubella - ii.
 Polio vaccine - iii.
 TD: tetanus within 10 years after the age of 18 iv.
 3 DPT: diphtheria, pertussis, and tetanus - b.
 SON and agency requirements for ALL students - i.
 2-step PPD within the last 12 months (2nd PPD administered 1-3 weeks after 1st PPD is read) or a TB Blood Test with program admission or readmission. - ii.
 Students and faculty are required to complete the Annual TB Risk Assessment and Attestation Form.
 Students and faculty are no longer required to get annual TB skin tests unless there is a known exposure or ongoing transmission at a healthcare facility. - iii.
 Hepatitis B (3 doses), a positive antibody titer or a signed statement of declination.
 If titer is negative, evidence of a booster is sufficient. - iv.
 Varicella, a positive titer, vaccine or documentation of disease from provider. - v.
-COVID-19 vaccine completed series: 2 doses Pfizer or Moderna, or 1 dose J&J (agency requirement). - vi.
+COVID-19 vaccine completed series: 2 doses Pfizer or Moderna, or 1 dose J&J (agency requirement).
+As of June 30, 2023 Novant Health and Atrium Health will no longer require this documentation.
+However, ongoing surveillance will continue and changes to this requirement may occur at anytime. - vi.
 Influenza vaccine is required annually (agency requirement). - 2.
 Other required tests - a.
 Criminal background check - b.
 Drug screen - c.
 CPR current American Heart ONLY - d.
 Blood borne pathogens annual - e.
 Professional liability insurance for RN-to-BSN, MSN, and DNP students annually - f.
 Must be licensed as a Registered Nurse RN-to-BSN, MSN, and DNP students

-Date of Origin: 7/08 Revised: 06/10; 07/13, 8/14, 8/20, 8/21 Reviewed: 07/11, 6/12, 7/13, 8/14, 8/16, 8/18, 8/19, 8/20, 8/22
+Date of Origin: 7/08 Revised: 8/20, 8/21, 8/23 Reviewed: 8/20, 8/22, 8/23